OSGeo/gdal/doc/source/programs/gdal_vector_create.rst

     PROJ.4 declarations, or the name of a .prj file containing a WKT CRS definition.

     Mutually exclusive with :option:`--schema` and with :option:`--like`.

+.. option:: --geometry-field <GEOMETRY-FIELD>

+   Name of the geometry field to create (if supported by the output format) (default: geom).

 .. option:: --geometry-type <GEOMETRY-TYPE>